-Bitcoin halves after every 210,000 blocks are mined.
-The subsidy began at 50 Bitcoins, halved to 25, and is now at 12.5.
-It will halve again to 6.25 in less than a year, and will continue to halve approximately every 4 years but it can never mathematically reach zero.
+Bitcoin’s block reward halves after every 210,000 blocks are mined.
+The subsidy began at 50 Bitcoins, and then halved to 25, and currently it is 12.5.

-What we can also say with great certainty is that the block reward may halve to a point where it could become a negligible component of miner’s incomes, relative to the transaction fees they receive.
+What we can also say with great certainty is that the block reward will eventually halve to a point where it would become a negligible component of a miner’s income, relative to the transaction fee a miner receives.

 The bottom line is, there is no incentive for fat cat whales to try to corner the Bitcoin market and hold them forever because such actions, as we have pointed out, are highly unlikely given the costs, and even if they did manage, it would inevitably destroy trust in Bitcoin (and work against their own interests).

 We all agree the primary objective is to have Bitcoin in everyone’s hands.
-The more people who have Bitcoin, the greater the chances of it some day becoming recognised as a reserve currency.
+The more people who have Bitcoin, the greater the chances of it possibly becoming recognised as a reserve currency.